MierenManz/v8_format/readme.md

 The format always starts with 2 header bytes `0xFF 0x0F` Then it will use a indicator byte to tell the deserializer on how to deserialize the next section of bytes.
-All format examples include the 2 header bytes but these are only needed at the beginning of the whole serialized data, not per format.
+All format examples include the 2 header bytes but these are only needed at the beginning of the whole serialized data, not per type.
 The reference serializers and deserializers don't include these bytes and only have to be checked to be valid.